-We All Think Our Exes are Bi-Polar.
-What’s Divorce like When They Actually Are?
+We All Think Our Exes are Bi-Polar, But What is Divorce Like When They Actually Are?

 “When I met my husband, I took everything he said at face value.
 I did not know what a troubled soul he was.
 Four years into our marriage, he told me that he had been depressed and suicidal all of his adult life.
 His brother was bipolar as was his father.”
-Thus began the slow agonizing spiral toward divorce for Deborah Marshall-Watts, 53, a government benefits counselor residing in Irving, Texas who now had to weather the divorce process with her mentally ill ex.
+Thus began the slow, agonizing spiral toward divorce for Deborah Marshall-Watts, 53, a government benefits counselor residing in Irving, Texas.

 “Dealing with a bi-polar spouse makes the difficult divorce process infinitely more harrowing,” says Gayle Rosenwald Smith, a family law attorney and co-author of the book, What Every Woman Should Know About Divorce and Custody: How to Keep the Kids, the Cash, and Your Sanity.
 “And it lengthens the time it takes to get divorced: It can take forever.”